 Ability to: Maintain strong interpersonal skills to develop good working relationships at various levels and to resolve complaints.
 Read, analyze and interpret professional periodicals and journals, technical procedures and government regulations.
 Speak effectively before public groups and respond to questions.
 Work with mathematical concepts such as probability and statistical inference.
 Solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
 Define problems, collect data, establish facts and draw valid conclusions.

 Working Conditions and Physical Demands: Work is performed in a normal office environment with some exposure to outdoor temperatures or dirt and dust.
 The incumbent's working conditions are moderately quiet.
 Primary functions require sufficient physical ability and mobility to work in an office and setting; to stand or sit for prolonged periods of time, to occasionally stoop, bend, kneel, crouch, reach, and twist; to lift, carry, push, and/or pull light to moderate amounts of weight; to operate office equipment requiring repetitive hand movement and fine coordination including use of a computer keyboard; to speak and hear; to travel to other locations using various modes of private and commercial transportation; to verbally communicate to exchange information.
-While performing the essential functions of this job the employee is occasionally required to lift and/or move up to 25 pounds. $79,757-87,000/year DOE Full Time with medical, dental, vision, retirement & paid parental leave benefits.
+While performing the essential functions of this job the employee is occasionally required to lift and/or move up to 25 pounds.
+Salary $85-90,000/year DOE Full Time with medical, dental, vision, retirement, 39+ paid vacation/holiday days, 13+ paid sick days & paid parental leave benefits.